ivmarkov/esptools/README.md

 **NOTE: Licensing**

 While the `esptools` crate is licensed under Apache + MIT (as usual with Rust), the bundled (and thus distributed) binaries of `esptool`, `espsecure` and `espefuse` [are licensed under the **GPL v2**](https://github.com/espressif/esptool/blob/master/LICENSE).
-(This does not apply to `espidfnvs` a.k.a. `esp-idf-nvs-partition-gen`, which is a separate repo [licensed under the Aapache license](https://github.com/espressif/esp-idf-nvs-partition-gen/blob/main/LICENSE).)
+(This does not apply to `espidfnvs` a.k.a. `esp-idf-nvs-partition-gen`, which is a separate repo [licensed under the Apache license](https://github.com/espressif/esp-idf-nvs-partition-gen/blob/main/LICENSE).)

 With that said, [distributing those should be OK](https://www.reddit.com/r/opensource/comments/nok8lg/include_binaries_of_a_gpl_licensed_program/), as we are providing a [link](https://github.com/espressif/esptool) to the upstream Espressif GIT repo containing the binaries' source code, as well as [the download location of the binaries themselves](https://github.com/espressif/esptool/releases/tag/v4.8.1).